-The central parts of An Edifice of Symbols is the Periodic Table of Societal Realms (2: 222-223) and a Table of Valences of Societal Realms (2: 230-231).
+The central parts of An Edifice of Symbols are the Periodic Table of Societal Realms and a Table of Valences of Societal Realms .
 A chemist might see these tables as kindred to his field, for they have some "periodic" properties of the type discovered in chemistry in the nineteenth century.
 By identifying the place in a Periodic Table of a phenomenon in social reality, we also identify a large number of its characteristics.

-In the main part of Volume 2, we demonstrate that the different societal realms can be described in terms of the same categories, for example, cardinal values, communication structures, stratifications, reward systems, and spontaneous orders, et cetera, described in the rows of The Periodic Table of Societal Realms.
+In the central part of Volume 2, we describe how we understand the different societal realms in terms of the same categories, for example, cardinal values, communication structures, stratifications, reward systems, and spontaneous orders, et cetera, summarized in the columns of a Periodic Table of Societal Realms.
 Each realm is unique in having its own distinct cardinal value, its special communication structure, unique stratification, separate reward system, and its own type of spontaneous order.
 People with matching lifestyles and who have passionate cardinal commitments such as "the spirit of capitalism" in the economy, "the spirit of discovery" in science, or "the spirit of justice" in the realm of morality are great promoters of their specific realms.

-A condensed copy of our Periodic Table of Societal Realms for a modern society is found below on page 1: 38.
-This table illustates the total scope of our efforts in this work.
-Details will follow in Volumes 4-6 in which we describe the societal realms of science, art, economy, religion, body politic and morality in terms of the rows in the Periodic Table of Societal Realms.
+A condensed copy of our Periodic Table of Societal Realms for a modern society illustrates the total scope of our efforts in this work.
+Details will follow in Volumes 4 - 6 in which we describe the societal realms of science, art, economy, religion, body politic, and morality in terms of the rows in the Periodic Table of Societal Realms.